More Than 700 Coronavirus Deaths Linked To Donald Trump’s Rallies, Study Finds

 “There’s currently this very important debate going on about the costs and benefits of lockdowns, restrictions and so forth,” Bernheim said.
 “It’s important that debate be informed by good information.”

-A number of European countries have begun to introduce such measures amid a sharp rise in infections, including the United Kingdom which just announced a second national lockdown that will go into effect in the coming days.
+A number of European countries have begun to introduce such measures amid a sharp rise in infections, including the United Kingdom, which just announced a second national lockdown that will go into effect in the coming days.